 Why are there two witnesses?

-Two female witnesses may be ordained according to 2:282 for several reasons.
-The first is to prevent the woman involved from being pressured by either party.
-Adding another female witnesses could decrease the possibility of perjury.
+Two female witnesses may be ordained according to 2:282 for a simple reason: To prevent the woman involved from being pressured by either party.
+Financial transactions in Arabia were the domain of men, and a single female witness in such a setting could be blackmailed or coerced into lying quite easily.
+Adding another female witnesses was intended to decrease the possibility of perjury.
 This is further supported by the statement, “…and let no scribe nor witness be harmed” (indicating that a risk of perjury/intimidation is present).
 This explains the usage of root daal-laam-laam, which signifies the woman being led astray in her testimony–likely due to the nature of a male-dominated financial transaction.
 Adding a second female witness would provide greater support in such a case.

 Islamic secondary sources are replete with demeaning descriptions of women being “deficient in intelligence/reason and religion” (see here, here and here).
 Multiple apologetic claims have been made about these reports, and many explanations have been advanced (see here).